-- international preliminary examination does not lead to the grant of a patent or refusal of the application; - (ii) for international preliminary examination the time limits set in Rule 69 PCT are to be met; - (iii) the procedure followed in cases of lack of unity of invention; and - (iv) in accordance with the Agreement between the European Patent Organisation and the International Bureau of the World Intellectual Property Organization (OJ 12/2001, 601), the EPO may limit its examination work as an IPEA (see also the Notice from the President of the EPO dated 26 November 2001, OJ 1/2002, 52, defining the limitation criteria, and the Information in OJ 3/2002, 175).
+- (i) international preliminary examination does not lead to the grant of a patent or refusal of the application; - (ii) for international preliminary examination the time limits set in Rule 69 PCT are to be met; - (iii) the procedure followed in cases of lack of unity of invention; and - (iv) in accordance with the Agreement between the European Patent Organisation and the International Bureau of the World Intellectual Property Organization (OJ 12/2001, 601), the EPO may limit its examination work as an IPEA (see also the Notice from the President of the EPO dated 26 November 2001, OJ 1/2002, 52, defining the limitation criteria, and the Information in OJ 3/2002, 175).
 Limitations on the EPO's competence as IPEA for applications in the field of biotechnology and telecommunications have been lifted (Notice from the EPO, dated 31.10.2003, OJ EPO 2003, 633).
 A limitation of the EPO's competence is applicable for applications relating to business methods.
-Further restrictions regarding the preliminary examination of applications relating to business methods follow from the application of Rule 67.1(iii) PCT and Rule 66.1(e) PCT (see Notices from the EPO published in OJ 2/2006, 149 and OJ 10/2006, 555).
+Further restrictions regarding the preliminary examination of applications relating to business methods follow from the application of Rule 67.1(iii) and 66.1(e) PCT (see Notice from the EPO, dated 26.03.2002, OJ EPO 2002, 260).